-After a foiled attack of al-Qaeda in 2003 on the temporary U.S. Embassy in Nairobi using a truck-bomb and an explosive-laden plane, there has been a significant lull in terrorist attacks in Kenya.
-The 2004 and 2005 State Department Country Reports on Terrorism nevertheless complain about "slow progress towards the overall strengthening of its capabilities to combat terrorism, prosecute terror suspects, or respond to emergency situations", painting a somewhat contradictory picture of a country which has been repeatedly targeted by terrorist attacks, yet does not act sufficiently against this threat [Department of State 2004].
+After a foiled attack of al-Qaeda in 2003 on the temporary U.S. Embassy in Nairobi using a truck-bomb and an explosive-laden plane, there has been a significant lull in terrorist attacks in Kenya.86 The 2004 and 2005 State Department Country Reports on Terrorism nevertheless complain about "slow progress towards the overall strengthening of its capabilities to combat terrorism, prosecute terror suspects, or respond to emergency situations", painting a somewhat contradictory picture of a country which has been repeatedly targeted by terrorist attacks, yet does not act sufficiently against this threat [Department of State 2004].
 What is particularly puzzling is the fact, that throughout these years, Kenya lacked proper counterterrorism legislation.
 Although Kenya published a draft "Suppression of Terrorism Bill" in 2003, it had to withdraw it after harsh criticism from human rights groups and Kenyan Muslim communities.
-The absence of an effective anti-money-laundering bill also irked the Department of State, yet Kenyan lawmakers obviously regarded it as not necessary [Department of State 2008].
+The absence of an effective anti-money-laundering bill also irked the Department of State 2008].